polettix/dibs-sample-mojo/docs/index.md

 # Other files

-Our project directory also include additional files that ease the build and bundle phases.
+Our project directory also includes additional files that ease the build and bundle phases.

 ## Prerequisites